nodejs/node/doc/topics/the-event-loop-timers-and-nexttick.md

 There are two main reasons:

-1. Allow users to handle errors, cleanup any then unneeded resources, or perhaps try the request again before the Event Loop continues.
+1. Allow users to handle errors, cleanup any then unneeded resources, or perhaps try the request again before the event loop continues.

-2. At times it's necessary to allow a callback to run after the call stack has unwound but before the Event Loop continues.
+2. At times it's necessary to allow a callback to run after the call stack has unwound but before the event loop continues.

 One example is to match the user's expectations.
 Simple example: